CooperW824/OpenVaxx/README.md

 To install the various modules needed for the program you can run the pip command below from the shell.

--       $ python3 -m pip install pandas numpy qrcode opencv-python pyzbar pysimplegui
+-       $ python3 -m pip install pandas numpy qrcode opencv-python pyzbar pysimplegui pillow

 **Disclaimer: Pyzbar on windows needs some certain DLLs they can be found on Microsoft's website, download the one required for your version of python (32bit or 64bit): [https://www.microsoft.com/en-US/download/details.aspx?id=40784](https://www.microsoft.com/en-US/download/details.aspx?id=40784)**
 This will install needed modules for the project to run.